 Car Seat Information

-Before your baby can leave the hospital by car, she’ll need to be in an approved car seat — it’s Washington state law.
+Before your baby can leave the hospital by car, they’ll need to be in an approved car seat — it’s Washington state law.

 We recommend that you buy a new car seat and read the instructions carefully before installing and using it.
 Car seats should not be used past their expiration date, which is usually about five years from the manufacture date (you can find it on a sticker on the seat).
 Car seats should also be replaced after an accident.